ldelivery/aem-bulk-update/README.md

 ## Postman Runner Setup

 For each step, you'll be using the Postman Runner.

-To do this, go to `File -> New Runner Tab`, select your respective CSV file (it changes per step), pull the corresponding step into the runner and ensure only that step is checked in the "Run order" area.
+To do this, go to `File -> New Runner Tab`, select your respective CSV file (it changes per step), pull the collection into the runner and ensure only the current step is checked in the "Run order" area.

 ## Step 1: Extract Pages & Properties from AEM